 We will also take part in theme days :

-In our music sessions we will learn to sing nursery rhymes and action songs.
-These are the songs we will focus on this term :
+In our music sessions we will learn the following songs :

 Keep an eye out here for any special days